impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

   <img src="/assets/images/results-of-tab-completion.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

-I discovered the above by re-examining the code in the rbenv repo's "libexec/rbenv-init" file, which does something similar [here](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-init#L99).
+I discovered the above by re-examining the code in the rbenv repo's "libexec/rbenv-init" file, which does something similar [here](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-init#L99){:target="_blank" rel="noopener"}.
 Although simply typing `echo "source $filename"` won't by itself source the given $filename (it just prints "source $filename" to your screen), running `eval `echo "source baz/buss"`` does in fact source the file.
 And the code inside `rbenv-init` is meant to be wrapped inside a call to `eval`.
 In fact, if you try to just run `rbenv init` in your terminal, you're given the following instructions:

 ```
 $ rbenv init